jonathanvanschenck/Quizzing-Scoresheet/README.md

 # Quizzing-Scoresheet
 A simple HTML/JS web app to keep score of a quizzing match, intended to the used offline on a mobile device.
 Based on C&MA Quizzing rules.

-The app is uses `jQuery` and `FileSaver.js` as the main workhorses.
+The app is uses `jQuery`, `socket.io` and `FileSaver.js` as the main workhorses.

 ## tl;dr
-Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy, or you can open [this link](https://raw.githubusercontent.com/jonathanvanschenck/Quizzing-Scoresheet/master/templates/scoresheet_app.html) on your device, then from settings click the download button to save a copy locally on your device).
+Save `html/Quizzing_Scoresheet_offline.html` to your mobile device somehow (email attachments are pretty easy, or you can open [this link](https://raw.githubusercontent.com/jonathanvanschenck/Quizzing-Scoresheet/master/html/Quizzing_Scoresheet_offline.html) on your device, then from settings click the download button to save a copy locally on your device).
 Then open it with your favorite browser, like Chrome or Firefox (Android's
 "html viewer" doesn't work yet).